XLuma/AvatarPresetManager/README.md

 - (Eventually) UI Overhaul

 ## Known issues
-- Switching into an avatar only works if that avatar is favorited.
-[This is due to a VRChat bug](`https://feedback.vrchat.com/avatar-30/p/1626-osc-avatar-change-is-not-working`)
 - In specific instances with certain avatars, presets wont apply/switching wont apply.
 Needs investigation.

 ## Contributing